 battalion was informed it would take part in

-maneuvers in Louisiana.
-During the maneuvers
+through 30th.
+During the maneuvers the

 battalion performed exceptionally

 well.
 After the maneuvers, instead of